 The itinerary in the preliminary document booklet will inform you of the number of Formal evenings to expect during your voyage.
 As a rule of thumb, Formal evenings are scheduled as follows:

-Packing clothing that can be layered is the best way to plan for cruising in virtually any climate.
-For tropical cruises, bring light, loose-fitting garments that can be paired with a lightweight jacket or sweater.
-For cooler climates, pack extra layers of warmer garments such as a light top coat and some sweaters.
 When dressing to go ashore, it is helpful to be aware of the customs of the countries you are visiting.
 In some ports men and women should not wear shorts.
 Many cultures prefer that women wear dresses or skirts when visiting shrines, churches, mosques and temples.

 Some of our more adventurous destinations like Alaska and Antarctica voyages have additional special packing requirements.

 Please Note: Firearms, explosives, fireworks, other weapons and knives or sharp blades over 2.5 inches long and illegal drugs of any kind are prohibited without exception.
+Due to safety and onboard security reasons personal Satellite dish/receivers, routers and other internet related equipment are not allowed onboard.

-For the comfort of all guests, most public areas on board, as well as guest suites are smoke-free.
+For the comfort of all guests, most public areas on board, as well as guest suites, are smoke-free.

+Inside smoking of cigarettes is not permitted.
+Smoking of water-pipes, glass-pipes or other smoking devices is not permitted on board.
+Smoking is not permitted on open decks during fuel bunkering operations in port.
 Guests are asked to refrain from smoking anywhere inside the ship, including in guest suites, on verandas and balconies.
 If you have any doubts about any area, please consult your onboard staff.

-Any guest who smokes inside staterooms or on adjoining verandas in violation of our policy will be charged a US$250 cleaning fee per day of violation
+Any guest who smokes inside staterooms or on adjoining verandas in violation of our policy will be charged a US$250 cleaning fee per day of violation.

 Seabourn only permits service animals on board, defined as those animals that are individually trained to provide assistance to an individual with a disability.
 We do not permit our guests to bring pets, therapy/companion animals, and other animals that do not meet the definition of service animals.
 If you have any questions about whether the animal you wish to bring on board is, in fact, a service animal, you may contact Guest Accessibility.